Why Are Millennials So Into Astrology?

 Many people have tried to explain the reason behind astrology’s resurgence.
 Of course, the digital natives are self-absorbed; some even stated that astrology, birth chart analysis, horoscopes, and the likes are just navel-gazing obsessions.
 Others think that people feel helpless on Earth and as a result, they turn to the stars for help.

 There are those who defined astrology as a break from logical thinking and others hope that the complex system can help them deal with the never-ending chaos in their lives.

 For one to understand the real appeal of astrology, one must learn to feel comfortable with paradoxes first.
 Concurrently, it feels personal and cosmic, logical and spiritual, concrete and ineffable, real and unreal.

 In a time of division, it can provide relief.
 It can deliver freedom and can bring meaning in the space between moments of time.

 That’s the point.

-Cancer Zodiac Sign: Learn about Cancer Meaning and Traits
+Sagittarius Zodiac Sign: Learn about Sagittarius Meaning and Traits